univault-org/md-next/content/posts/foundation_math_understanding.md

 # Part 5: A Practical Example – Sensor Innovation Licensing

-Imagine we have a groundbreaking wearable sensor used in healthcare:
+Imagine we have a foundational wearable sensor used in healthcare:

 - **Field of Use 1 (Healthcare):**
   - **Revenue potential:** \( a_1 = \$200 \) million per year.